LambdaHack/LambdaHack/README.md

 Numerous tests that use the screensaver game modes (AI vs. AI) and the teletype frontend are gathered in `make test`.
 Of these, travis runs `test-travis` on each push to github.
-Test commands with prefix `frontend` start AI vs. AI games with the standard, user-friendly frontend.
+Test commands with prefix `frontend` start AI vs. AI games with the standard, user-friendly frontend and auto-locating the game binary.

 Run `LambdaHack --help` to see a brief description of all debug options.
 Of these, the `--sniff` option is very useful (though verbose